bmillwood/backups/README.md

 ## Known problems

-### Correctness

-The zfs rsync uses `--inplace` in combination with `--hard-links`.
-The idea is to get the zfs filesystem looking like the new snapshot with the minimum disk writes, so the snapshot takes up the least space possible.
-The trouble is that rsync will not break existing hard links on the destination, so that if you initially had two files be hard links of each other, then changed them to be two separate files and updated one, rsync will apply the update, but won't break the link, so the other file gets updated as well.

-I think this is not an issue in my case because I think I only use hard links in git repositories and my Nix store, and (I hope?) in both those cases the files are content-addressed, so they wouldn't be updated or un-hard-linked later.
-But I'm not really sure.
-I'm going to write a script to check, but it's not done yet.

 ### Performance

+#### No rename detection

 The rsync doesn't detect renames, they become an add + delete.
 This is a quite common complaint about rsync, so there are some patches to address it, but I haven't tried to use them, and would prefer to stick to "vanilla" rsync code, since correctness is important here.

-I will probably address this by inferring renames from the btrfs sources by looking at inodes, and apply those renames before doing the rsync.
+I will probably address this by inferring renames from the btrfs sources, perhaps using `btrfs receive --dump`, and apply those renames before doing the rsync.
 In principle, this shouldn't impact correctness, since the rsync would correct any mistakes I made.
-But again, the presence of hard links makes it a bunch more complicated.

 (It's also possible for this to result in larger snapshots, e.g. if what you did on the source was `mv A B; cp B A; completely rewrite B` and you'd actually